 Custom data files and comments

 Create your own unique file names using letters, numbers, and symbols, and adding comments for further detail is quick and easy.

 Choose how you view your data

-Graph up to six parameters at a time including zoom, pause, and resume, and easily customize the X and Y axis for each parameter.
+Graph up to six parameters at a time during measurement including zoom, pause, and resume, and easily customize the X and Y axis for each parameter.

 Monitor measurements remotely

 Monitoring measurements locally and remotely is easy with the CIRAS-4 Portable Photosynthesis System.
 Simply clamp your leaf into the cuvette, start your measurement and follow it in real-time on your PC or tablet!

 Got a question?
 Built-in system help and user tutorials are designed to guide even the most inexperienced user every step of the way. technology.

 Set up to eight unique profiles based on application, user, experiment, etc.—very useful when multiple users share a single system.

 Set your own stability criteria for up to 12 parameters to alert you and the system when measurements are stable and ready to record.